AndreyGermanov/yolov8_inference_video_javascript/README.md

 Clone this repository: `git clone git@github.com:AndreyGermanov/yolov8_inference_video_javascript.git`

+Download the last version of the "ort-wasm-simd.wasm" from here: https://cdn.jsdelivr.net/npm/onnxruntime-web/dist/ort-wasm-simd.wasm to the root of the repository.

 # Run

 You need to run `index.html` using any local webserver, for example internal webserver of Visual Studio Code.
 Ensure that